vega/altair/doc/index.rst

 Bug Reports & Questions
 -----------------------
-Altair is BSD-licensed and the source is available on `Github <http://github.com/altair-viz/altair>`_.
+Altair is BSD-licensed and the source is available on `GitHub <http://github.com/altair-viz/altair>`_.
 If any questions or issues come up as you use Altair, please get in touch via the `Issues <http://github.com/altair-viz/altair/issues>`_ tracker there.